Translation Results for some Selection Games with Minimal Cusco Maps: Obstacles to generalization

 Note, however, by \cite{Christensen1982}, we can take the closure \(\overline{G}\) of the \(G\) defined in Example \ref{example:FirstExample} to create an usco map since the resulting graph will be contained in the graph of a cusco map.
 Unfortunately, it's not clear what kind of structural facts could be used to ensure that quasicontinuous and subcontinuous selections generate the same given map.
 For example, one could add the singleton \(\{0\}\) to every section when mapping into the reals and, in the end, there would be maps with distinct selections that are quasicontinuous and subcontinuous but that don't generate the original map with the given procedure.
 In the convex setting, one can use half-spaces to separate compact convex sets from convex sets to eventually arrive at Theorem \ref{thm:HolaHolyCuscoChar}.
 These tools offered by the convex setting do not adapt to the operation of adding midpoints as described above.

-More broadly, we would like to find maps that complete the commuting diagram in Figure \ref{fig:Commuting}, but is not clear at this time if anything other than minimal usco (where \(\mathfrak m\) is the closure and \(\mathfrak e\) is the identity) and minimal cusco (where \(\mathfrak m\) is the point-wise convex hull of the closure and \(\mathfrak e\) is the point-wise convex hull) maps work.
+More broadly, we would like to find maps that complete the commuting diagram in Figure \ref{fig:Commuting}, but is not clear at this time if anything other than minimal usco (where \(\mathfrak m\) is the closure and \(\mathfrak e\) is the identity) and minimal cusco (where \(\mathfrak m\) is the pointwise convex hull of the closure and \(\mathfrak e\) is the pointwise convex hull) maps work.